 For me, the first thing while counselling a student is to know his/her personality.
 I use the Ideal Career Test for understanding everything about the students like their interests, likes, dislikes, strengths, weaknesses, etc.

-Ideal Career Test is a psychometric tool that scientifically analyzes a student’s capabilities, interests, aptitude, personality traits, etc. As counsellors, we need to instruct the students to attempt all the questions on their own and answer them truthfully without thinking if they are right or wrong.
-If not answered honestly, it can lead to misleading information about the student and can lead to incorrect decision making.
+The Ideal Career Test is a psychometric tool that scientifically analyzes a student’s capabilities, interests, aptitude, personality traits, etc. As counsellors, we need to instruct the students to attempt all the questions on their own and answer them truthfully without thinking if they are right or wrong.
+If not answered honestly, it can lead to misleading information about the student and can lead to incorrect decision-making.

 This test should be generally conducted while the student is in 9th or 10th grade as these days, students start preparing for entrance exams like JEE immediately after their 9th or 10th grade.